iskcrew/isk_deprecated/README.md

  * postgresql (9.1)
  * rrdtool (1.4.7) for statistic collection and graph generation

+## Vagrant: Development environment the easy way

+The easiest way to get the development environment up and running is to use Vagrant, a system for creating virtual machines.
+Install vagrant from https://www.vagrantup.com/downloads.html and then just use "vagrant up" command in the cloned ISK directory and soon you will have a virtual machine with all dependencies installed.
+Then just use "vagrant ssh" to connect to the virtual machine.

 ## Installation

 To get the dev environment running you need to do the following: